acdh-oeaw/Teaching_CBS4DH/lectures/web.md

 ### Web 1.0 - Network of Documents

-Fast forwarding a bit the Web 1.0 came about in the 1990s, buiding up on the network technology of the Internet.
+Fast forwarding a bit the Web 1.0 came about in the 1990s, building up on the network technology of the Internet.
 This was the Web as a publication method built on technologies of Hypertext and Hypermedia, resulting in a network of documents.
 Prime example for the technology that became widely adopted and is used until today is the World Wide Web (www) as one specific service on the Internet.

 The www is a high profile example of a hypertext, which is a retrieval system of linked computer based documents that allows a user to click on a region (called an anchor or a hyperlink) to obtain another document called webpage.
 At a later point multimedia elements such as audio, video, graphics could be embedded into the textual documents, transforming hypertext to hypermedia.